EternityForest/scullery/README.md

 There is a lot of functionality planned, but it's not at all neccesary to use or understand all of it to use one piece.

+You will obviously need the Python Gstreamer bindings for those features(but not unrelated features), and several other dependancies.

 ## Intro
 See example.py for more details.
+Also see the equally simple audio and video player.

 ## Examples
 ```python